 - Connect them with the content

-- Get them interacting with the presenters
+- Get them interacting with the presenters, perhaps via technology.

 - Ask for their questions and reflections, get them talking about what excites and inspires them, as well as what might be challenging

-- Ensure your participants are making and sharing personal action plans.
+- Ensure your participants are making and sharing personal action plans

-I find a blended approach of traditional and tech-based interactivity is the best recipe for success.
+We find a blended approach of traditional and tech-based interactivity is the best recipe for success.

 Step 4: Make it easy to cascade

 Good leaders talk about their expectations of participants in their opening address; be present in the room, listen carefully, engage with the content, make notes, that sort of thing.
 Great leaders explain the key role participants have to play in cascading the key messages from the event to their teams.
-And then all they get to help them are copies of the slides, if they are lucky.

 If you really want participants to cascade the key messages, make it as easy and user-friendly as possible to do so.
 They are busy people with all sorts of challenges on their time.
 Make a pack available that includes: